 Features like BBS Coloring, WPA3, Band-Merge and Beamforming available.
 The operating system is also on MiWiFi OpenWRT Base.
 From the end of June 2020, the router will also receive a major software update, the router Mesh makes compatible.
 The connections are with a Gigabit WAN port and three gigabit LAN ports identical to the top model.

 Xiaomi Redmi AX5

 Another router in the lower price segment is the Redmi AX5 router.
 Redmi is Xiaomi's “young brand” that promises quality at the best price.
-The Redmi Ax5 comes in a plain white housing and is included 4 external antennas equipped that omnidirectionally spread the signal
+The Redmi Ax5 comes in a plain white case and comes with it 4 external antennas equipped that omnidirectionally spread the signal